bcrist/Zig-LC4k/readme.md

 * A `*const Names` used to map identifiers within expressions to device signals.
 For examples of initializing a parser, check the [examples](https://github.com/bcrist/Zig-LC4k/blob/main/examples/adder/main.zig#L129).

-Once you have a parser, there are four ways to parse an expression:
+Once you have a parser, there are several ways to parse an expression:
-* `Logic_Parser.pt(equation, options)`: Generates a single product term, suitable for assignment to a GLB config's `shared_pt_clock`, etc.
+* `Logic_Parser.pt(equation, options)`: Generates a single product term, suitable for assignment to a GLB config's `shared_pt_enable`, etc.
+* `Logic_Parser.pt_with_polarity(equation, options)`: Generates a single product term, suitable for assignment to a GLB config's `shared_pt_clock`, etc, where the product term can be inverted to support sum expressions.
+* `Logic_Parser.sum(equation, options)`: Generates an array of product terms, for use when you want to process the results more before using them
-* `Logic_Parser.sum(equation, options)`: Generates an array of product terms, suitable for assignment to an output config's `five_pt_fast_bypass` option.
+* `Logic_Parser.sum_with_polarity(equation, options)`: Generates an array of product terms suitable for assignment to `five_pt_fast_bypass`, etc, where the result can be inverted to support product-of-sums expressions.
 * `Logic_Parser.logic(equation, options)`: Suitable for assignment to a macrocell config's `logic` field.
 * `Logic_Parser.assign_logic(chip, mc_signals, equation, options)`: Unlike all the previous functions, this form allows the final result of the equation to have multiple bits.
 Rather than returning the parsed logic, it will automatically assign each bit of the result to the macrocell logic field corresponding to the same bit in the `mc_signals` array.